miamtech/mealz-documentation/docs/web_ssr/main-features/recipe-card.md

 The recipe card is the base of Mealz' whole experience.
 This card fetches and shows a recipe based on the items that are displayed around it (see [here](../about/features#how-the-recipes-displayed-in-the-cards-are-chosen) to see how the process of fetching the best recipe works).

-The primary CTA on the card is the "Baskets icon" button.
+The primary CTA on the card is the "Basket icon" button.
 When clicked, Mealz's drawer opens and shows the recipe's details.
 Clicking on the picture or title has the same effect.

 Finally, by clicking on the heart icon the user can add the recipe to Mealz's favorite recipes list.
 This icon only appears if the user is connected.